PHPGrammers/PHPCRUDLib/README.md

 # PHPCRUDLib

-PHPCRUDLib is simple code to help you do CRUD in minutes. <3
+PHPCRUDLib is simple code to help you do CRUD in minutes. :heart:

 It is a 'peanut' :blush: library (or let's say petite file but awesome:sparkles:, because peanut taste good :yum:)